appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

 ## Configure datasource

-To manage refunds and notify users, you'll configure datasources, create queries, and write JavaScript code in the JS object.
+To manage refunds and notify users of the outcome of their refund requests, you'll configure datasources, create queries, and write JavaScript code in the JS object.
 This process is similar to configuring datasources, creating queries, and JS Objects in your Appsmith apps.

 ### Set up SMTP datasource and query

+To notify the users of the outcome of their refund request, set up an SMTP datasource and connect it with your email service provider.
 Follow these steps to set up datasources and create query for sending email:

 1. Click the **Data** tab.
 Click the **+** icon next to _Datasources in your workspace_ to add a new [SMTP](/connect-data/reference/using-smtp) datasource.

+2. Give it a meaningful and unique name.
+For example, _Send_Email_SMTP_

-2. Enter the following details in the SMTP connection parameter fields:
+3. Enter the following details in the SMTP connection parameter fields:
     * **Host Address**: Add your SMTP host address
     * **Port**: Add your SMTP port.
 For example, 587
     * **Username**: Add your SMTP Username